Learn, Do Not Copy!

 This page is designed to answer the following questions:

-For this assessment criterion, you will be required to demonstrate that you build your team’s commitment to the service.
+For this assessment criterion, you will be required to demonstrate that you are able to build your team’s commitment to your service and its values.

 One way of doing this is by role-modelling your own commitment and vision.

-Developing a commitment to the service amongst your team members is more than having policies and strategies and documented organisational values.
+Developing a commitment to the service amongst your team members is more than having written policies and strategies, and documented organisational values.
 You must also demonstrate your own commitment to them to help clarify their own understanding of what is expected.
-People are more likely to follow what they see rather than what they are told.
+People are more likely to follow what they see rather than what they are told, or read.

 Advertisement